-Ken Keener serves as Vice President, Talent & Organization Effectiveness in Human Resources for NiSource.
+Ken Keener serves as Senior Vice President of Human Resources for NiSource.
 NiSource serves nearly 4 million natural gas and electric customers across seven states under NIPSCO and Columbia Gas.

 Keener leads an organization committed to strengthening the people, organizations and culture essential to NiSource’s business success.
 Primary services include: